ninrod/rsynced-melpa/melpa/abl-mode-readme.txt

 (defun abl-mode-get-test-entity ()
   "Which tests should be run?
 If this is a test file, depending on where the cursor is, test whole file, class, or test method.
-Otherwise, look for a header with 'tests:' and run that.
-In the last case, return whatever follows 'tests: '.
 Error if none of these is true."
-  (let* ((file-path (abl-mode-get-test-file-path)))
+  (let* ((file-path (if abl-mode-use-file-module
+			(abl-mode-get-test-file-module)
+		      (abl-mode-get-test-file-path))))
     (if (= (line-number-at-pos) 1)
 	file-path
       (let* ((test-func-pos